hz-andkorrel/modulair-achterkantje/readme.md

 ## Development Environment

-The development environment is containerized using Docker Compose only.
-This allows for easy setup and teardown of the development environment, including extra tools.
-One of these tools is `pgadmin`, a web-based database management tool for PostgreSQL.

-### Running the Development Environment

 The development environment can be started using Docker Compose.
 It uses the `compose.dev.yml` configuration file.
 The containers are configured to build the application internally through volumes.